 The Mothers I Met in Uganda

-The world's fastest growing refugee crisis — thousands of families fleeing conflict and famine in South Sudan streaming across the border into Uganda — most are mothers and children.
+It's the world's fastest growing refugee crisis: Thousands of families fleeing conflict and famine in South Sudan are streaming across the border into Uganda, mostly mothers and children.
 In March, UNICEF USA's Anjulee Alvares-Cinque visited Uganda's Yumbe district for a first-hand look at the crisis.
-Here she reflects on the mothers she met and their struggle to provide a future for their children.
+Here she reflects on the mothers she met and their struggle to provide a safe future for their children.

 They had finally found safety, but their journeys were unimaginable.
 Because of the civil war in South Sudan, it’s often too dangerous to travel by road into Uganda.
 Refugees are instead coming through the bush, sometimes extending their trips by days in doing so.

 "I walked two days."
 "We walked three days with nothing to eat."
 Those were the reoccurring stories we heard.
 Once the refugees manage to cross the border into Uganda, they come to checkpoints where they wait until they are picked up by buses and taken to refugee reception centers.

 They arrive with nothing more than what they’ve carried on their backs.
 It should be chaos, but at times there’s a startling sense of calm and community.
 Mothers caring for their children, having risked everything to give their kids a chance at a safer and happier future.
 They are always the focus.
 It truly is children first.

 All the new arrivals are taken through the health clinic where many children are identified as malnourished.
 As we went from settlement to settlement, I saw mothers feeding their children Ready-to-Use Therapeutic Food, which can bring a severely malnourished child back to health in just a few weeks.
 These mothers were so full of hope and joy seeing their children recovering, and becoming healthy again.